Steve Clark (soccer): College and amateur career

-Lightly recruited out of high-school, Clark was a crosswalker at his local school.
-Clark walked-on for the Oakland University Golden Grizzlies.
+Lightly recruited out of high-school, Clark walked-on for the Oakland University Golden Grizzlies.
 After red-shirting his first season, Clark made 2 appearances in the 2005 season.
 During his 2nd season at Oakland, Clark was evicted from his apartment.
 With just $400 to his name, he bought a tent and set it up in the woods, using his car as a closet.
 After living in the woods for a few months, he moved in with a teammate.
 He won the Grizzlies starting job in 2006.
 He helped Oakland make back-to-back NCAA Tournament appearances in 2007–08, making the All-Summit League 1st team both seasons.
 Clark won the Summit League's Defensive Player of the Year award in 2008 and was named to the All-Midwest Regional First Team.

 From 2006 to 2009, Clark played with Premier Development League side Michigan Bucks, helping the PDL club to its first league championship in 2006, where he was named championship MVP.
 In 2007, the Bucks returned to the title game, but fell on penalties to the Laredo Heat.
 In 2008, Clark helped the Bucks to the club's second regular season championship and first since 2000, en route to winning the Paul R. Scicluna trophy, awarded annually to the club's Most Valuable Player.
 From 2006 to 2008, Clark also helped the Bucks to three-straight Lamar Hunt U.S. Open Cup appearances.
 In all, the Mason, MI native appeared in 75 matches over four seasons with the Pontiac-based side.